 This feature is only available in Canton Enterprise

-To run the demo Canton Ethereum deployment, you will need access to a Canton Enterprise release, the Canton Enterprise docker repository , as well as having docker, docker-compose, and Hyperledger Besu (instructions here) installed.
+The getting started guide assumes that you have access to a Canton Enterprise release, the Canton Enterprise docker repository, as well as having docker and docker-compose installed.

 Run the Demo Deployment¶